 These colors reduce appetite.
 Gray and black food items may conjure up images of mold and decay, while brown represents overdone or burnt goods.

 Color and food: Choosing colors for packaging

 As we said, color is something we notice first.
 Over 90% of purchase decisions are influenced by visual factors, and 85% of shoppers say color is an important factor when purchasing a product.
 The color of the packaging influences a consumer’s purchasing behavior.
 So food manufacturers should attempt to understand this.
-While the colors described above represent how we feel about food, the colors on packaging represent an entirely different reaction.
+While the colors described above represent how we feel about food, the colors on the packaging represent an entirely different reaction.
 Here is an overview of how some colors look in packaging.
 Let’s see.

 Red packaging is bold and draws attention to your product.
-Food packaging with red accents is not only known to increase appetite, it also caught people’s attention first.
+Food packaging with red accents is not only known to increase appetite, but it also caught people’s attention first.
 This is why red is so prevalent in food packaging.

 Using blue packaging conveys trust and reliability.
 However, Darker blues are more formal, whereas lighter blues evoke a feeling of softness and creativity.

 In packaging, yellow indicates originality, innovation, or a product that is less expensive or fun.
 Because of this color’s positive energy, it can help attract a younger demographic.

 Green packaging, like food coloring, is associated with healthy and organic products.
 In recent years, green has become more popular as health-conscious consumers pay attention to what they eat.